 Vanderbilt Leadership Academy

 Established by Vanderbilt Chancellor Nicholas S. Zeppos in 2011, the Vanderbilt Leadership Academy (VLA) is a nine-month learning journey for high performing leaders in both academic and administrative areas that builds their knowledge, capability and passion for leading the institution.
-Each year, approximately 22 Participants are nominated by vice chancellors or division leaders.
-Nearly 90 leaders have completed the program since it began.
+Each year, approximately 25 Participants are nominated by the chancellor, vice chancellors, and executive leaders.
+Nearly 150 leaders have completed the program since it began.

-VLA sessions feature speakers from both inside and outside Vanderbilt, roundtable lunches with senior leaders, and case studies in which difficult leadership challenges are discussed with a coach in a safe environment.
+VLA sessions feature speakers from both internal and external Vanderbilt, roundtable lunches with senior leaders, and case studies.
 The program is designed to:

 - Consider stakeholders’ interests, core values, and data in decision-making.